RuggeroVisintin/SparkEngineWeb/README.md

 Download the latest release here: <https://github.com/RuggeroVisintin/SparkEngineWeb/releases/latest>.
 Then `npm i` and `npm build` to install dependencies and build the .js distribution file.

-You can now include it in your html page like so
+You can now include it in your HTML page like so

 ```html
 <html>